Online Art Class: Elementary Art Fun with Janet Crawley, M.S.

-Being a parent and grandparent during our quarantine time, I understand the importance of finding high-quality art programs for your kids online.
+Being a parent and grandparent during our quarantine time, I understand the importance of finding high-quality elementary art classes for your kids online.
 Your kids will learn the building blocks of art in a fun and creative way.
-Plus, while your kids are in the art class, you get a free hour of time just for you!
+Plus, while your kids are in the online art class, you get a free hour of time just for you!

 Interactive, Creative Online Art Experiences